 Going forward, the program will move away from producing annual reports and instead make updates to the 2022-year end interactive report, which is a webpage on the Esri ArcGIS Storymaps platform.
 Annual updates will follow the format of the 2022 year-end report and focus on an aggregated analysis of findings over time, rather than spotlighting individual project evaluation findings.
+The individual project evaluations will be available on SFMTA's program webpage (SFMTA.com/SafeStreetsEvaluation).
 The interactive report website will be updated with new findings for year 2023 and 2024.
 It is estimated that the updates will occur in early 2024 (for year 2023 update) and early 2025 (for year 2024 update).
+The program team decided to pivot to an aggregate reporting for the annual report, since it was a bit redundant with individually published project evaluation factsheets.
+We have always produced individual project evaluation factsheets and will continue to do so.
+Factsheets are shared on the program webpage and through communications from the project teams with community stakeholders involved with individual projects.